rickenator/fingersmoke20/README.md

 # Fingersmoke20

 Fingersmoke20 is a high-performance Vulkan-based rendering application designed for Android.
 It leverages Vulkan's advanced graphics capabilities to deliver real-time visual effects, focusing on efficient GPU utilization to handle complex rendering tasks.
-Fingersmoke20 implements a Navier-Stokes solution to simulate a smoke effect that emanates from the finger tip, as in finger painting with smoke on your Android screen.
+Fingersmoke20 implements CFD using a Navier-Stokes solution to simulate a smoke effect that emanates from the finger tip, as if finger painting with smoke on your Android screen.
 In particular, I am mostly interested in the Vulkan compute pipeline for this app.

 This is a reboot of a project from the early days of Android that used GLES but no shaders that I had in the Google app market.

 This is a Work In Progress (WIP) as such it is currently in bootstrap mode.